College MFA Thesis Show, Spring 2019

 May 25th, 2019

-In partnership with The Department of Art at Brooklyn College CUNY, 601Artspace is delighted to be hosting this year’s Brooklyn College MFA Thesis Exhibition, curated by our director, Sara Shaoul.
+In partnership with The Department of Art at Brooklyn College CUNY, 601Artspace hosted the Brooklyn College MFA Thesis Exhibition, curated by our director, Sara Shaoul.

-A panel discussion featuring Sharon Louden, Maia Cruz Palileo and Hrag Vartanian will be held on Wednesday, May 22nd from 6-8pm.
+A panel discussion featuring Sharon Louden, Maia Cruz Palileo and Hrag Vartanian was held on Wednesday, May 22nd from 6-8pm.

 Christine Lee Tyler

 There are seven classic forms of narrative conflict in literature, which despite their exclusionary and outdated language, still resonate: man versus man, man versus himself, man versus nature, fate, machine, society.
 As I consider the diverse set of artworks and practices of the Brooklyn College thesis class of 2019, I find myself recalling these foundational themes.
 Every artist seems to be doing battle in the ring with a nemesis of some sort, from societal to personal to existential.

 Conceptual artist Mel Chin once said that artworks can be “lamentations” for the world, made so that one can go on existing in it.
 This sentiment feels present in each artist’s attempt to challenge an unmanageable force, to push back against threats simultaneously individual and universal.
 As every day another wheel falls off the proverbial bus of our existence, artists react, willingly or unwillingly, aggressively or quietly, to their world being under siege.
 In this group of artists, the response to threat is a visual attempt to assert some form of control - whether by protest, pushback, or the creation of an alternative reality.

 Image: Jackson Hendrix, Negative Entropy, 2018.
 Acrylic and wax pastel on paper, 22" x 30".
 Courtesy of the artist.